December 3, 2020

 Make the most of game day with our in-depth look at the different types of beer, plus get beer tasting tips & a breakdown of the most popular beers in America

-We also break down the most popular beers in America and give tips on how to taste beer properly—spoiler: it’s similar to how you taste wine.
-So grab a cold one and settle in for some light (Lite?) reading.
+To figure that out, you have to know what type of beer you like.
+Are you a lager lover?
+A Kolsch queen?
+A sour apologist?
+If you’re unsure, our ultimate beer guide can help.
+Get an in-depth look at the different types of beer, discover the most popular beers in America and learn how to taste beer properly (spoiler: it’s similar to how you taste wine).
+So grab a cold one from Gopuff and settle in for some light (Lite?) reading.

 Lager vs. Ale

 Are you ready to have your mind blown?
-Tom Brady only ate his first strawberry in 2018.
+Abe Lincoln was a bartender before he was a lawyer.
 Also, there are really only two main types of beer: lager and ale.
-These terms refer to how the beer is made, though some beers are hybrids and some simply defy typical categorization.
+The style of a given beer is generally determined by the fermentation process, though some beers are hybrids and some simply defy typical categorization.

 ABV & IBU: Beer Technical Terms to Know